rgov/ros1-bridge-container/README.md

     podman build --volume ~/.cache/ros-bridge-ccache:/ccache:Z \
         --tag ros2-first-steps .

 It is also strongly recommended that you build with at least 4GB of memory allocated to the container.
-For example, you may need to raise the memory allocation to the podman machine VM used on macoS:
+For example, you may need to raise the memory allocation to the podman machine VM used on macOS:

     podman machine set --memory 4096